 Our solid grounding in tradition gives us the wings to soar—and our inspiring faculty are continuously seeking ways to refine and improve their teaching.
-Sometimes innovation means the latest in technology (as you can see in our Innovation Lab), but our teachers appreciate that innovation can be “low-tech,” too—whether it’s a woodworking unit in Primary School or a new system of notetaking to facilitate the development of study skills in Lower School.
+Sometimes innovation means the latest in technology (as you can see in our Center for Creativity and Design), but our teachers appreciate that innovation can be “low-tech,” too—whether it’s a woodworking unit in Primary School or a new system of notetaking to facilitate the development of study skills in Lower School.

 - Fay School Prospectus, 1886